-- Proceed until the bearing is running at one speed increment above the operating speed of the system.
+- Proceed until the bearing is running at one speed increment above the required operating speed.
 This results in a lower temperature rise during normal operation.
-The bearing is now properly run-in.
+The bearing is now properly run in.

 Although each stage may have to be repeated several times, each cycle is just a few minutes long.
 The total time for this running-in procedure is substantially less than for the standard procedure.